chanwwei/Data-Analysis-Project-using-SAS/README.md

 - The insights provided in the analysis allows the retail organization to strategize and focus on important business assets as well as maximize their sales profits.

-Main Research Question: **How to increase sales performance for each store type?**
+Research Question:

-Sub Research Question:
+**How to increase sales performance for each store type?**
 i.
 How is each store type performing over the four years? ii.
 Which customer segment should be prioritized in each store type? iii.
 Which product category should be prioritized in each store type?